ajsmth/rn-tools/packages/navigation/readme.md

   - Reference for props that can be passed: [Screen Props](https://github.com/software-mansion/react-native-screens/blob/main/guides/GUIDE_FOR_LIBRARY_AUTHORS.md#screen)
 - `Stack.Slot` - A slot for screens to be pushed into.
   - This component is used to render screens that are pushed using `navigation.pushScreen` - don't forget to render this somewhere in `Stack.Screens`!
+- `Stack.Header` - A header for a screen.
+  - This is a `react-native-screens` StackHeader component under the hood.
+  - Reference for props that can be passed: [Header Props](https://github.com/software-mansion/react-native-screens/blob/main/guides/GUIDE_FOR_LIBRARY_AUTHORS.md#screenstackheaderconfig)

 ## Tabs